Application for payment Pay application Construction billing

 • Current amount due

 Simple idea: the application for payment is how you explain why the payment request makes sense.
+A good package makes the reviewer approval process easier because the current request ties back to the contract, prior billing, and supporting detail.

 Common terms people use for the same idea